APLMOOC/APLMOOC/docs/course/ch2/part6.md

 !!! info "Boxing"
-       The ]Box user command controls how array output is displayed
+       The ]Box user command controls how array output is displayed, with levels of nesting shown as boxes.

        ```apl
               nested ← 2 2 ⍴ (⍳3) ('  ') ('   ') (2 2 ⍴ ('  ') (⍳3) (2 2 ⍴ (⍳3) ('  ') ('   ') (⍳2)) ('   '))